About LMLL’s Minors Division

 What about drop offs?
 At this age group, each player must have a parent (or other responsible adult, e.g., neighbor, grandparent, nanny, etc.) present for the duration of the practice and game.

 When will I learn what team my player will be on?
-Parents will be contacted (via email) by the player’s head coach by the last week in March, who will provide field schedule information, team name and other players on it, and any additional logistical information.
+Parents will be contacted (via email) by the player’s head coach by the middle/third week in March, who will provide field schedule information, team name and other players on it, and any additional logistical information.
 Please be sure we have your preferred email address when you register online.

 Do we need to be township residents?
 Lower Merion Little League is limited to residents of Lower Merion Township and the Borough of Narberth, or non-residents that attend school in Lower Merion Township.